BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Introduction

-Based on the above analysis, we find it is urgent to re-design a simple baseline for TAD to meet the above requirements.
-In this paper, our goal is not to introduce any new technique for building a TAD framework.
-Instead, we study a simpler, straightforward, yet must-known baseline for the TAD task.
-In contrast to the complex designs in the existing TAD frameworks, we carefully design a modular temporal detection framework, which allows us to easily perform in-depth studies for different components, including data augmentation, backbone, neck, and detection head.
-While the design for standard object detectors has been highly mature and robust, the good practice for building a temporal detector in videos is yet to be built.
-For each module design, we choose the most simple and basic options and perform extensive investigation over them to discover the optimal configurations.
-In addition, we investigate different data sampling and augmentation techniques during training and testing for building an effective TAD method, which might be largely ignored in previous methods.
-Based on our modular design and extensive empirical investigation, we obtain an astounding RGB-only baseline for TAD, termed as {\bf BasicTAD}.
-Our BasicTAD yields an very competitive performance close to the state-of-the-art methods with two-stream inputs.
-This good performance confirms that some basic design of TAD requires reconsideration, and the research efforts on TAD should focus on more fundamental aspects instead of coming up with sophisticated modules.
+Therefore, it is urgent to re-design a simple baseline for Temporal Anomaly Detection (TAD) to meet the abovementioned requirements.
+In this paper, we do not aim to introduce any new techniques for building a TAD framework.
+Rather, we investigate a simpler yet crucial baseline for the TAD task.
+Unlike the complex designs used in existing TAD frameworks, we carefully design a modular temporal detection framework that enables us to conduct in-depth studies on different components to determine the optimal settings, including data augmentation, backbone, neck, and detection head.
+While the design for standard object detectors has been highly mature and robust, better practice for building a temporal detector in videos is still needed.
+For each module design, we choose the simplest and most basic options and extensively investigate them to discover the optimal configurations.
+Additionally, we explore different data sampling and augmentation techniques during training and testing to develop an effective TAD method, which has been largely overlooked in previous methods.
+Based on our modular design and extensive empirical investigation, we establish an RGB-only baseline for TAD called BasicTAD.
+Our BasicTAD achieves competitive performance compared to the state-of-the-art methods with two-stream inputs.
+This performance indicates that the basic design of TAD requires reconsideration, and the search for the optimal basic design is foundational work that must be taken into account.